zazmarga/py-tickets-orders/README.md

 1. Create serializers and views to support the following endpoints:

-* `GET api/cinema/orders/` - should return a list of the all orders that ordered by the authenticated user.
+* `GET api/cinema/orders/` - should return a list of the all orders that filtered by the authenticated user.
 Add detail information about movie session and implement pagination.

 Example: